Li Ka-shing’s father died when Li was only fourteen years old, he had no other choice but to leave school ahead of time to support his family.

 Li Ka-shing is one of the most generous billionaires in Asia, leading many philanthropic initiatives such as the Li Ka-shing Foundation and The Li Ka-shing Center at Stanford University School of Medicine.

-Although Li is among the richest people in the world, he went through many challenges and was not always successful.
+Although Li is among the wealthiest people in the world, he went through many challenges and was not always successful.
 His story is an ultimate representation of the rags to riches cliché.

-With his decades of experience in business and life, Li is able to offer sound advice that could serve as a guiding principle for many people who aspire to be successful.
+With his decades of experience in business and life, Li can offer sound advice that could serve as a guiding principle for many people who aspire to be successful.
 He is an epitome of victory in spite of some of the unfavourable circumstances he has lived through.

 Here are Li’s top six tips and traits for success: